Identify Any PBN | Definitive Guide with an Easy Checklist

 9. External domains linked on the Homepage

-If you see a low-quality website with just a separate section and with links to external domains, you should keep it on your PBN suspect list.
-You can see in the below example image a domain has been linked to and listed as a partner in the sidebar of a WordPress blog.
-Many times, these domains will not be remotely related to the niche of the PBN domain.
+You can see in the example image below that a domain has been linked to and listed as a partner in the sidebar of a WordPress blog.
+Often, these domains will not be remotely related to the niche of the PBN domain.

 Here is another example of the same practice: